ShreyaKumari13/Github-Webhook-Dashboard/webhook-repo/README.md

 ## 🙏 Acknowledgments

 - Flask framework for the web application
-- MongoDB for data storage
+- PostgreSQL for reliable data storage
 - Localtunnel for webhook testing
 - GitHub for webhook functionality